lagadic/vrep_ros_bridge/README.md

 * When you configure the ROS Environment, choose catkin.

+* Complete the tutorial <a href="http://wiki.ros.org/ROS/Tutorials" target="_parent">page</a>.
+It is mandatory to follow the tutorial number 1 "Installing and Configuring Your ROS Environment".

+Now we have installed ROS and we have created our workspace.

 ###Installation V-Rep

+* Go in <a href="http://www.coppeliarobotics.com/" target="_parent">http://www.coppeliarobotics.com/ </a>  and download V-Rep.
+* Extract it where you prefer
-* Go in <a href="http://www.coppeliarobotics.com/" target="_parent">http://www.coppeliarobotics.com/ </a>  and download V-Rep. To run it go to the folder of V-rep via terminal and type
+* To run it go to the folder of V-rep via terminal and type `./vrep.sh`
-`./vrep.sh`
 </p>